 Or perhaps I was nauseous because I’d left my skis behind.
 Yeah, we had the gear.
 We had the skill.
 A couple of us could have been the first North Americans to ski from the summit of North America (and perhaps even the first to claim a true ski descent).
 But it didn’t happen.

 Our plan is to climb the classic Kahiltna Glacier West Buttress route, then ski whatever line (or lines) are appropriate.
-At the least, it’s possible to ski back down the standard route, and if conditions (include your own) make it work, you can do big lines such as Messner Couloir.
+At the least, it’s possible with a modicum of snow cover to ski back down the standard route, and if conditions (include your own) make it work, you can do big lines such as Messner Couloir.
 And there is always the North Summit if the weather is good and you’ve got the time.
 Look for a series of Denali gear-prep blogs throughout the winter, then daily updates here once we commence the trip in late May 2010!

 |Joe Brannan—Joe, 26, a diehard ski-mountaineering addict, recently became the 6th man in history to ski all 54 Colorado 14.000 foot peaks.
 Joe spends his time climbing and skiing around Colorado.
 He will be getting married a week after our return from Alaska.|

 |Colby Christoff—Colby, 23, ski raced at Syracuse University.
 He moved to Colorado a year ago and explores the backcountry year round.
 Colby is determined to complete whatever the task may be.|

 |Tyler Christoff—Tyler, 26, like his brother Colby, grew up ski racing.
 He raced at Syracuse University, making Nationals multiple years.
 Three years ago he moved to Aspen to pursue a different sort of skiing.
 Tyler has rapidly grown into a strong mountaineer, and has the perfect form that most skiers only dream of.|